elarrieux-tlg/ContosoUniversityDotNetCore/README.md

 Contoso University, the way I would write it.

-To run, create a database "ContosoUniversity" and run the SchemaAndData.sql script against it.
+To run, create a database "ContosoUniversity" and run the "ContosoUniversity\App_Data\runAfterCreateDatabase\0001_InitialSchema.sql" script against it.
 Modify the connection string in appsettings and go!

 ## Things demonstrated